 Privacy of Student Records

 This section Informs you of your rights as they relate to your educational records, including a copy of the Family Educational Rights and Privacy Act (FERPA), and procedures for reviewing, changing and sharing them.
-Our catalog contains such information on pages 47 and 413-415.

 Facilities and Services for Students with Disabilities